nanovazquez/nanovazquez.github.com/_posts/2013-07-04-playing-with-nhibernate-inverse-and-cascade.markdown

 ![Basic mapping - Using Product.Category](https://github.com/nanovazquez/nanovazquez.github.com/raw/master/_posts/playing-with-nhibernate-inverse-and-cascade/basic-mapping-using-product-category.png)

 Using this approach, NHibernate will generate the expected SQL statements (3 INSERTS), as you can see in the image above.
 There is an important caveat on this approach: you need to make sure that you're saving the entities <u>in the right order</u>.
-If you save the Products in the session before saving the Category, when commiting the transaction NHibernate will behave as follows:
+If you save the Products in the session before saving the Category, when committing the transaction NHibernate will behave as follows:

 * First, it will execute an INSERT statement for each Product, using NULL in the CategoryId (notice that this only works if the column is nullable).
 * Then, it will execute an INSERT statement to save the Category.